andresviseras/traffic-sign-classification-cnn/README.md

-# Traffic Sign Recognition System
+# Traffic Sign Classification System

 ## Overview
 This project implements a Deep Learning system for classifying traffic signs using a Convolutional Neural Network (CNN).
 The model is trained on the **German Traffic Sign Recognition Benchmark (GTSRB)** dataset, which contains 43 different classes of traffic signs.